fouhi/Home-Lab/README.md

     curl -L https://install.pivpn.io | bash

 During the setup:

     I selected WireGuard as the protocol.
     The script auto-detected Pi-hole and asked if I wanted to use it as the DNS server for the VPN.
 I selected Yes.

 After a reboot, I generated a client profile for my phone:

     pivpn add       # Name the client
     pivpn -qr       # Generate a QR code in the terminal

 I scanned the  QR code with the WireGuard app on my phone, and the tunnel was instantly configured.
 (Note: You must port-forward UDP 51820 on your router to the Pi for the VPN to work from the outside world).
 Step 6: Flipping the Switch (Router Config)

-The final step was telling my home router to send all network traffic to the Pi-hole.
+The final step was telling my home router to send all network traffic to the Pi-hole:

     Logged into my router's admin page.
     Found the DHCP/LAN Settings.
     Changed the Primary DNS to the Pi-hole's IP address (192.168.1.237).